niclim/gql-hn-server/README.md

 ## Todo
 - add pagination to users, stories
-- add job / poll / pollopt
-- add tests

 ## Notes
-- Does not handle polls right now 🤷
+- Does not handle polls / jobs right now 🤷